visca-ai/deeppavlov-agent/docs/source/api/services_http_api.rst

 attribute values in agent state.
 And if there are no such attributes, they will be stored under ``attributes`` key inside **Human** or **Bot**.

-The minimum required response of a skill is a 2-key dictionary:
+The minimum required response of a crg is a 2-key dictionary:

     .. code:: json